Randy Barnes

 Eric Randolph Barnes (born June 16, 1966) is an American former shot putter who held the outdoor world record for the event from 1990 to 2021.
 He won silver at the 1988 Olympics and gold at the 1996 Olympics.
 Only three throwers have been within 40 cm of his outdoor world record since it was set.
-Barnes was banned for 27 months in 1990 for anabolic steroid usage, before he received a lifetime ban in 1998 after testing positive for androstenedione.

 Biography

 Barnes was born in Charleston, West Virginia, grew up in nearby St. Albans, and began putting the shot in high school.
 In 1985, he put an impressive 20.36 m with the prep shot of 5.4 kg.
 After graduating from St. Albans High School in 1985, he attended Texas A&M University where he broke school records (set by Randy Matson) with a put of 21.88 m with the 7.26 kg full size shot.
 While at A&M, Randy worked with hall of famer conditioning coach Istvan Javorek and throws coach Robert Parker.